Programming-0101/TheBook/_old/_manuscript/topic-I.md

 **Problem Statement**

 Modify the Company class to now make use of the CanadianAddress type for the address.
-Also, create an enumeration for the months of the year for representing the company’s fiscal year end.
+Also, create an enumeration for the months of the year for representing the company's fiscal year end.

 ![](I-Month.png)